Monteverde Quick Facts

 Students are not permitted to take any courses taught by the CIEE study center on a P/NC basis.

 Students live in a biological field station in four-person rooms, each with a private bath.
-Meals are taken at the field station as well.
+Meals are served family style at the field station as well.
 During the four-week homestay, students live and take their meals with local Costa Rican families.

 Number of Students

-Pomona Biology 40 and 41E.
-One additional semester of ecology, environmental science, or the equivalent.
-Three semesters of college-level Spanish or the equivalent.
-8.25 GPA required.
+- Pomona Biology 40 and 41E.
+One additional semester of ecology or environmental science, is recommended..